Gudrid Thorbjarnardóttir

 She appears in the Saga of Erik the Red and the Saga of the Greenlanders, known collectively as the Vinland sagas.
-She and her husband Þorfinnur Karlsefni led an expedition to Vinland where their son Snorri Þorfinnsson was born, believed to be the first European birth in the Americas outside of Greenland.
+She and her husband Thorfinn Karlsefni led an expedition to Vinland where their son Snorri Thorfinnsson was born, the first known European birth in the Americas (outside of Greenland).

 In Iceland, Gudrid is known by her byname víðförla (lit. wide-fared or far-travelled).

 Biography

-As recorded in The Saga of Eirik the Red, Gudrid was the daughter of a chieftain by the name of Thorbjorn of Laugarbrekka.
-As the story goes, a young man by the name of Einar asked for her hand in marriage, but because his father was a slave, Gudrid's father refused to give her hand in marriage.
-Gudrid and her father promptly left Iceland and voyaged to Greenland to accompany Eirik the Red.
+As recorded in The Saga of Erik the Red, Gudrid was the daughter of a chieftain by the name of Thorbjorn of Laugarbrekka, who himself was the son of a freed slave named Vífill.
+As the story goes, a young man by the name of Einar asked for her hand in marriage, but because his father had been a slave, Gudrid's father refused to give her hand in marriage.
+Gudrid and her father promptly left Iceland and voyaged to Greenland to accompany Erik the Red.
 Thirty others went with them on the journey, but the group experienced complications due to poor weather, which slowed their progress during the summer.
 After this setback, illness plagued the group and half of the company died.
 Despite these failures, Gudrid and her father landed safely in Greenland in the winter.
-Although it is not mentioned in The Saga of Eirik the Red, according to the Saga of the Greenlanders, at the time Gudrid was married to a Norwegian merchant named Thorir.
-According to this account, Leif Eirikson rescued Gudrid and fifteen men from a skerry, brought them safely to Brattahlíð, and invited Thorir and Gudrid to stay there with him.
+Although it is not mentioned in The Saga of Erik the Red, according to the Saga of the Greenlanders, at the time Gudrid was married to a Norwegian merchant named Thorir.
+According to this account, Leif Erikson rescued Gudrid and fifteen men from a skerry, brought them safely to Brattahlíð, and invited Thorir and Gudrid to stay there with him.
 That winter, Thorir died of illness.

-In Eirik the Red's Saga, Gudrid exemplifies the transition from the pagan Norse religion to Christianity.
+In Erik the Red's Saga, Gudrid exemplifies the transition from the pagan Norse religion to Christianity.
 One winter, Gudrid, her father Thorbjorn, and his companions feast at the home of Thorkel, who is visited by a seeress named Thorbjorg.
 Thorbjorg arrives at Thorkel's home, intending to carry out several magic rites, specifically ward songs, for which she needs the women present to help chant.
 Gudrid is the only woman present who knows the songs, having been taught them by her foster-mother Halldis, but she tells Thorbjorg that "These are the sort of actions in which I intend to take no part, because I am a Christian woman".
 With minimal effort, however, Thorbjorg and Thorkel convince Gudrid that taking part in the chants will help the people present, and not damage her status as a Christian woman.
 Gudrid performs the songs with admirable skill.